TERMS OF BUSINESS

 Additional Services: shall have the meaning set out in clause 4.14.

-Agreement: the agreement between the Customer and BSI for the purchase of the Services comprising Proposal, these Terms of Business and any other documents expressly included by reference.
+Agreement: the agreement between the Customer and BSI for the purchase of the Services comprising the Proposal, these Terms of Business and any other documents expressly included by reference.

 Business Day: for BSI Cybersecurity and Information Resilience (UK) Limited a day other than a Saturday, Sunday or public holiday in England, when banks in London are open for business, and for BSI Cybersecurity and Information Resilience (Ireland) Limited a day other than a Saturday, Sunday or public holiday in Ireland, when banks in Dublin are open for business;